-P161 has spatial projection
+P161 has spatial projection (is spatial projection of)

-Scope note: This property associates an instance of a E92 Spacetime Volume with an instance of E53 Place that is the result of the spatial projection of the instance of a E92 Spacetime Volume on a reference space.
+Superproperty of: E18 Physical Thing.
+P156 occupies (is occupied by): E53 Place the result of the spatial projection of the instance of a E92 Spacetime Volume on a reference space.
 In general there can be more than one useful reference space to describe the spatial projection of a spacetime volume, such as that of a battle ship versus that of the seafloor.
 Therefore the projection is not unique.